-- Federal Housing Finance Agency (FHFA) has increased conventional loan limits to $484,350 for three years in a row due to rising home prices
+- Federal Housing Finance Agency (FHFA) has increased conventional loan limits to $548,250 for five years in a row due to rising home prices

 - FHFA and HUD increasing loan limits for three years in a row was due to rising home values

-- Home values in Kentucky keeps on rising despite mortgage interest rates the highest since the 2008 Real Estate Meltdown
+- Home values in Kentucky keep on rising despite mortgage interest rates the highest since the 2008 Real Estate Meltdown

 - There is no sign of retraction or future market correction